Anemy/svgurt/README.md

 ### Installation

-Using NPM, install svgurt, and add it to your package.json dependencies:
+Install svgurt using [NPM](https://nodejs.org/en/download), and add it to your package.json dependencies:

 `npm install svgurt --save`

 Svgurt can then be used from the command line or programmatically as a module.